Cacti/plugin_intropage/README.md

 ## Intropage/Dashboard plugin for Cacti

-Plugin displays usefull information and favourite graphs on console screen or separated tab:
+Plugin displays useful information and favourite graphs on console screen or separated tab:

 * trends